AlexandreMSY/simple-video-converter/README.md

 Simple video converter is a Java program for dealing with video conversion.

 ## Instalation
-1 - Clone the repository by typing git clone "git@github.com:AlexandreMSY/simple-video-converter.git" on your Git bash.
+1 - Clone the repository by typing "git clone git@github.com:AlexandreMSY/simple-video-converter.git" on your Git bash.

 2 - Open the folder and browse to /src/main/com.example.videoproject.